xot/ElectraOne/DOCUMENTATION.md

 ### Listeners

 For such *non-device* parameters the remote script *also* needs to monitor any changes to the parameter in Live, and forward them to the E1 controller (to keep the two in sync).
 Unlike real device parameters, the mapping through ```Live.MidiMap.forward_midi_cc``` unfortunately does not instruct Live to automatically create the required MIDI CC message.
-The remote script needs to do that now continually (like it already needs to that for *all* mapped parameters *once* at the moment they are mapped).
+Therefore the remote script needs to set this up differently (a bit like it already needs to do that for *all* mapped parameters *once* at the moment they are mapped).

-For each of such *non-device* parameters (of which Live thinks you might be interested to monitor a value change) Live offers a function to add (and remove) *listeners* for this purpose.
+For each of these *non-device* parameters (of which Live thinks you might be interested to monitor a value change) Live offers a function to add (and remove) *listeners* for this purpose.
 For example

 ```
 track.add_mute_listener(on_mute_changed)